suprsidr/sodoku-challenge/README.md

 # sodoku-challenge
 Job interview question I'm obsessed with ATM

-Sometimes it will solve in 20 passes, sometimes fails after 1000.
+Have seen it will solve in as few as passes.
-I am still missing something.

 Need more boards to test with.